dotnet/EntityFramework.Docs/entity-framework/core/modeling/keyless-entity-types.md

 > [!TIP]
 > Note we have also defined a context level query property (DbSet) to act as a root for queries against this type.

+> [!TIP]
+> To test keyless entity types mapped to views using the in-memory provider map them to a query via `ToInMemoryQuery`.
+See a [runnable sample](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/Miscellaneous/Testing/ItemsWebApi/) using this technique for more details.